-The county's GOLT debt amortizes somewhat slowly at approximately 45.2% of principal within ten years, although all debt amortizes fully by 2045.
-Double-barreled GOLT bonds issued on behalf of other entities have the longest payout.
-The county provides its GOLT backstop, but debt service is fully supported by those entities following a demonstration of affordability overseen by the Clark County Debt Management Commission.
-GOLT debt supported by other entities includes: \$1.1 billion of bonds outstanding on behalf of the Southern Nevada Water Authority (SNWA) including the current offering, \$518.8 million for the county's flood control component unit, and approximately \$552.4 million for LVCVA.
+The county's outstanding GOLT debt amortizes fully by 2045 and double-barreled bonds issued on behalf of other entities have the longest payout.
+The county provides its GOLT backstop to various municipal entities, but debt service is fully supported by additionally pledged revenues of those entities following a demonstration of affordability overseen by the Clark County Debt Management Commission.
+GOLT debt supported by other entities includes: \$1.1 billion of bonds outstanding on behalf of the Southern Nevada Water Authority (SNWA) and \$506 million of bonds for flood control.
+We back out SNWA and flood control obligations as self-supported debt since these essential utilities demonstrate a multi-year trend of fully supporting these obligations from net revenues.